Nitrates in Drinking Water

 Figure 2.
 A schematic of the reverse osmosis process.

 Reverse osmosis requires a sediment filter, storage tanks, a membrane, and an activated carbon filter.
 Units usually operate at the point of use—kitchen tap, bathroom sink, etc. Many factors like water pressure and temperature, membrane selection, and proper maintenance influence performance.
 Carefully review these factors with a water specialist before making purchasing decisions.

 While reverse osmosis can be an effective nitrate remover, it has disadvantages.
-Reverse osmosis is expensive, with initial costs ranging from $300 to $900.
+Reverse osmosis is expensive.
 Added to the equipment costs are the high energy costs for operation.
 Reverse osmosis is also a slow inefficient process, sometimes producing only a few gallons a day of purified water, while wasting up to 90 percent of the incoming water.
 This is especially true for low pressure systems.

 Recognizing these facts about nitrates in your drinking water can help you make wise decisions about the quality of your water.
 Though nitrates concern many Pennsylvania residents, proper testing will confirm the problem and adequate treatment will eliminate it.